 Dogs’ growth plates usually close between 9 and 11 months of age.
 Between six and eight months, smaller dogs reach their full growth.
 However, giant breeds continue to grow until they are about a year old.
 When your dog reaches that age, you should be able to gauge its ultimate size and height.

-Generally speaking, a healthy adult male French Bulldog is 11 to 12 inches tall, and female French Bulldogs are similar in height as well.
+Generally speaking, a healthy adult male French Bulldog is 11 to 12 inches tall, and female French Bulldogs are also similar in height.
 When fully grown, a Frenchie will reach 28 to 30 centimeters when it is 9 to 12 months old.

 According to the statistics, there is no hard and fast rule for how tall a French Bulldog should be over what’s considered typical based on averages.
 Although it is impossible to predict how tall your dog will grow, it is possible to make a prediction.
 These two metrics can be used to predict the height of a French Bulldog in a very simple way.